seqis/ObsidianMOC/README.md

 This ensures that the note is now properly categorized under the **Coding MOC** and is pulled into the relevant section of that MOC by the Dataview queries.

+You could also of course write a Python script (if you have such skills) do to this for all notes in your vault in 1 shot, if you so choose.

 ---

 ##### **6. Ensuring Scalability as You Continue to Grow**